VirtoCommerce/vc-module-content/README.md

 Depending on the theme used, the following translations are available: Danish, Dutch, Spanish, French, German, Greek, Italian, Japanese, Portuguese, Chinese, Swedish and over 50 other languages.

 Virto Commerce gives you 100% control over the design and HTML/CSS used by your ecommerce website and online shopping cart.

-Virto Commerce utilizes template language called Liquid.
-Liquid makes it easy to turn your HTML & CSS into a beautiful ecommerce website design.

-You can edit templates right in Virto Commerce Manager or using any other editor that you want.
-Templates can be saved in file system, database or remote repository (github) in order to be able to track all changes.

 [Theme Management](/docs/theme-management.md)